fischgeek/Jettison/README.md

 ## File Life Options
 Each file is treated individually based on when it was introduced into the target directory.
 * Quickly choose 24, 48, or 72 hour life spans or use the Custom option to specify your own time frame(s)
-* Choose wether to send the files to the recycling bin or bypass it and remove them altogether
+* Choose whether to send the files to the recycling bin or bypass it and remove them completely

 ## Program Options
 * Run the program on startup (recommended)